data-smartly/cat/README.md

 ## How to install CAT
 It will take you a minute.

 Depending whether you have or have not PowerShell 7, the installation will take you minute or a few minutes.
-If you don’t have PowerShell 7 or you are not sure, go to Prerequisites.
+If you don’t have PowerShell 7 or you are not sure, go to [**CAT prerequisities**](https://docs.justcat.it/docs/help/installation/prerequisites/).
 Otherwise it is as easy as that:

 Open PowerShell 7 and run this command: